-There are multiple ways to solve a problem using a computer program.
-For instance, there are several ways to sort items in an array.
-You can use merge sort, bubble sort, insertion sort, etc. All these algorithms have their own pros and cons.
-An algorithm can be thought of a procedure or formula to solve a particular problem.
-The question is, which algorithm to use to solve a specific problem when there exist multiple solutions to the problem?
+There are usually multiple ways to solve the problem using a computer program.
+For instance, there are several ways to sort items in an array - you can use merge sort, bubble sort, insertion sort, and so on.
+All of these algorithms have their own pros and cons and the developer's job is to weigh them to be able to choose the best algorithm to use in any use case.
+In other words, the main question is which algorithm to use to solve a specific problem when there exist multiple solutions to the problem.

-In this article, we will briefly review algorithm analysis and Big-O notation.
+In this guide, we'll first take a brief review of algorithm analysis and then take a deeper look at the Big-O notation.
 We will see how Big-O notation can be used to find algorithm complexity with the help of different Python functions.

 Why is Algorithm Analysis Important?